Grand Duke Alexei Alexandrovich of Russia

 The shipwreck of the Alexander Nevsky by A.P.
 Bogolyubov; Credit – Wikipedia

-Alexei was ultimately promoted to Admiral-General and Chief of the Fleet and Naval Department and Chairman of the Admiralty Board.
+Alexei was ultimately promoted to Admiral-General, Chief of the Fleet and Naval Department, and Chairman of the Admiralty Board.
 He was instrumental in the modernization of the Russian navy.
 At the end of the Russo-Japanese War in 1905, when the Russian naval fleet was defeated, Alexei was dismissed from all naval posts.
-He was considered one of the people responsible for the defeat of Russia in the war.
+He was considered one of the people responsible for Russia’s defeat in the war.

 In 1884, Alexander III, Emperor of All Russia, Alexei’s brother, agreed to grant Grand Duke Alexei Alexandrovich’s son Alexei Alexeievich the title of Count Belevsky-Zhukovsky.
 Alexei Alexeievich married Princess Maria Petrovna Trubetskoi, the maid of honor of Grand Duchess Elizabeth Feodorovna, and they had four children.
 In 1904, the couple divorced and Alexei Alexeievich later married Baroness Natalia Vladimirovna Shooping.
 He served in the Sumy Hussar Regiment and was the aide-de-camp of his uncle Grand Duke Sergei Alexandrovich.
 During World War I, Alexei Alexeievich held the post of Chief Quartermaster of the Supreme Court.
 After the Russian Revolution, he stayed in the Soviet Union, while his former wife and children left.
 Arrested in Tbilisi, now the capital of the country of Georgia, then part of the Soviet Union, Alexei Alexeievich was shot by the Soviets around 1932.

 On August 20, 1871, a squadron of Russian Imperial Navy ships left Kronstadt, on an island near St. Petersburg, the base of the Russian Baltic Fleet, on a sixteen-month voyage that would take Grand Duke Alexei Alexandrovich around the world.
 Alexei first visited Denmark meeting King Christian IX and England where he met his brother-in-law Prince Alfred, Duke of Edinburgh.
-He then sailed across the Atlantic Ocean where he visited many cities in the United States including Washington, D.C. where he met President Ulysses S. Grant.
+He then sailed across the Atlantic Ocean to the United States.
+He visited many cities including Washington, D.C. where he met President Ulysses S. Grant.
 Alexei visited New York City and Boston and then crossed the Canadian border and visited Montreal, Ottawa, Toronto, and Niagara Falls.
 Back in the United States, he visited Buffalo, Cleveland, Milwaukee, and St. Louis.

 On his 22nd birthday, January 14, 1872, Alexei went buffalo hunting with Buffalo Bill Cody, General George Armstrong Custer, General Philip Sheridan, and Spotted Tail, chief of the Brulé Lakota.
 On January 28, 1872, Alexei’s train left for Louisville, Kentucky, where he visited the Mammoth Cave.
 He then traveled to Memphis, Vicksburg, and New Orleans, where he attended the 1872 Mardi Gras celebrations.
 The Russian fleet met Alexei at Pensacola, Florida where it started its voyage to the Far East.